-- Stakeholders – discuss options and strategies with team members, wider organizational colleagues, and customers/partners to provide a variety of inputs and perspectives
+- Stakeholders – discuss options and strategies with team members, wider organisational colleagues, and customers/partners to provide a variety of inputs and perspectives

-- Data – collect information from within the organization to help understand how well the team works under different circumstances, in terms of performance and outputs
+- Data – collect information from within the organisation to help understand how well the team works under different circumstances, in terms of performance and outputs

 - Experts – find out what other managers are doing – ones that are like you and ones that are different (particularly them!) – to get a range of perspectives

 - Research – look for sources of good quality research, not articles that are simply based on one person’s experience and that confirm your opinion